Daniel Mananta

-Daniel Mananta (born in Jakarta, Indonesia on August 14, 1981) is an Indonesian actor, presenter and television host of mixed Chinese and Javanese descent --sometimes known as VJ Daniel Mananta.
-He is an Indonesian entertainer whose name emerged after winning the 2003 MTV Indonesia VJ Hunt.
+Daniel Mananta (born in Jakarta, Indonesia, on 14 August 1981) is an Indonesian actor, presenter, VJ, and podcaster of Chinese Indonesian descent.
+He is an Indonesian entertainer whose name emerged after winning the 2003 MTV Indonesia VJ Hunt; thus, he was popularly known as VJ Daniel Mananta.
 He has now established himself as an entertainer as well as a young entrepreneur.

 Early life

-Daniel led an amiable childhood in Jakarta, Indonesia.
+Daniel Mananta led an amiable childhood in Jakarta, Indonesia.
 He attended Tarakanita IV in Pluit, North Jakarta, from kindergarten to the end of junior high school.
-Daniel moved to Perth, Australia to complete his high school education at Aquinas College.
+Daniel Mananta moved to Perth, Australia, to complete his high school education at Aquinas College.
 His childhood is rarely a topic of discussion, as he felt he was socially awkward until after high school.
-Daniel has 1 brother, William Mananta.
+Daniel Mananta has one brother, William Mananta.

 Life in Perth, Australia

-During his school years in Perth, Daniel took up part-time employment at a (restaurant) chain called Nando’s, first as a waiter and eventually attaining a higher position equivalent to assistant manager.
+During his school years in Perth, Daniel Mananta took up part-time employment at Nando's, first as a waiter and eventually attained a higher position equivalent to assistant manager.
 However, as high school final exams approached, he left the part-time job to focus on his education.

-Following graduation from Aquinas College, Daniel pursued a double degree: Bachelor of Business Administration majoring in Finance, and International Business at Edith Cowan University.
+Following graduation from Aquinas College, Daniel Mananta pursued a double degree: Bachelor of Business Administration majoring in Finance and International Business at Edith Cowan University.
 He graduated in 2002 at the age of 20.

-While looking for an opportunity in Perth as a fresh graduate for 6 months, Daniel was involved in Network 21, a multi-level marketing system selling Amway products.
-As he was doing business presentations on almost a daily basis, Daniel began to enjoy public speaking.
+While looking for an opportunity in Perth as a fresh graduate for 6 months, Daniel Mananta was involved in Network 21, a multi-level marketing system selling Amway products.
+As he was doing business presentations on almost a daily basis, Daniel Mananta began to enjoy public speaking.
 He also interned at Citibank Australia for 3 weeks.

 Career

 Early career

-Missing his homeland, Daniel returned to Jakarta at the end of 2002.
-He worked with his father, who owns a store in Mangga Dua, Jakarta.
+Missing his homeland, Daniel Mananta returned to Jakarta at the end of 2002.
+He worked with his father, who owned a store in Mangga Dua, Jakarta.
 Mangga Dua itself is a gargantuan shopping hub in the capital city.
-Unfortunately, the work was not something Daniel enjoyed, and thus he left in early 2003.
+Unfortunately, the work was not something Daniel Mananta enjoyed, and then he left in early 2003.

 At around the same time, MTV Indonesia launched the MTV VJ Hunt 2003 event.
-Daniel tried his luck and entered the contest, proceeded to become a finalist from 6000 contestants and ultimately emerged as the winner of the VJ Hunt.
+Daniel Mananta tried his luck and entered the contest, proceeded to become a finalist from 6000 contestants and ultimately emerged as the winner of the VJ Hunt.

-Soon, Daniel became a familiar face.
+Soon, Daniel Mananta became a familiar face.
 In 2004, he hosted the Red Carpet MTV Asia Awards.
-During his time as an MTV VJ, he has interviewed some of the biggest names in international music – Korn, Linkin Park, Avril Lavigne, The Black Eyed Peas, Gareth Gates, Michelle Branch and Nicole Scherzinger, to name but a few.
+During his time as an MTV VJ, he has interviewed some of the biggest names in international music - Korn, Linkin Park, Avril Lavigne, The Black Eyed Peas, Gareth Gates, Michelle Branch and Nicole Scherzinger, to name but a few.

-Daniel also became ambassador for several products, including Sony Ericsson and Adidas Indonesia.
+Daniel Mananta also became ambassador for several products, including Sony Ericsson and Adidas Indonesia.